Gr-Jeannerat-unige/macrolide-antibiotics/docs/CholesterolErgosterol.md

 ## Differences

 Cholesterol and ergosterol have similar shapes.
 An important difference is the Hax(7) which is pointing out of the plane of cholesterol but is not present in ergosterol because of the additional double bound.
 This hydrogen atom (which can be <a href='javascript:Jmol.script(JmolAppletA,"select atomno = 41;color [0,255,0]")'>highlighted</a> in green in the structure) makes ergosterol more flat at the edge of ring B. The <a href='javascript:Jmol.script(JmolAppletA,"select atomno = 30, atomno = 48, atomno = 50;color [0,127,127]")'>other three additional</a> H of cholesterol can also be highlighted.
-The sidechain of ergosterol is less flexible because of the double bound and the additional <a href='javascript:Jmol.script(JmolAppletB,"select atomno = 65, atomno = 66, atomno = 67;color [127,127,0]")'>methyl</a> of ergosterol at the end of the side chain.
+The sidechain of ergosterol is less flexible because of the double bound and the additional <a href='javascript:Jmol.script(JmolAppletB,"select atomno = 65, atomno = 66, atomno = 67;color [127,127,0]")'>methyl</a>.

 <script type="text/javascript" src="src/JSmol.min.js"></script>
 <script type="text/javascript">